Flash3D: Feed-Forward Generalisable 3D Scene Reconstruction from a Single Image: Introduction

 In addition to the quality of the reconstructions, shown in \cref{fig:teaser}, \method is very efficient to evaluate and, most importantly, to train.
-For instance, we use 1/64\textsuperscript{th} of the GPU resources of prior works like MINE \cite{li21mine:}.
-By achieving state-of-the-art results while using modest computational resources for training, this opens the research area up to a wider range of researchers.
+For instance, we use 1/64\textsuperscript{th} of the GPU resources of prior works such as MINE \cite{li21mine:}.
+By achieving state-of-the-art results while using modest computational resources for training, this opens the research area to a wider range of researchers.